ruisp666/udacity_projects/DeepRL/Project3 Collaboration and Competition/Report.md

 ### 4. Tuning
 Finding the optimal parameters proved to be quite tricky.
 Not only there are a large number of parameters to tune, but also a particular combination of parameters may need to be retested in order to get an accurate assessment of the performance.
 Interestingly enough, and similar to single agent DDPG, many times **early indicators of performance were not informative of future performance**.
-As one can see by the python notebook, we were able to arrive to an average score of 0.98, but the performance is unstable and drops after Epsiode 5000.
+As one can see by the python notebook, we were able to arrive to an average score of 1.29 at episode 6750.
+There is no evidence of singifcant performance detreoration, as can be seen by the following chart.

-![Agent performance over 5500 episodes][image1]
+![Agent performance over 7000 episodes][image1]

 The parameters used were:
 - Noise: Standard deviation of 0.2 , expectation of 0, and theta of 0.15, using a standard normal distribution as noise generator.
 A further 0.99 decay factor was used in each episode.